Sephardic Jews: Western Sephardim

 Emma Lazarus, American poet, born into a large New York Sephardi family.

 Western Sephardim (also known more ambiguously as "Spanish and Portuguese Jews", "Spanish Jews", "Portuguese Jews" and "Jews of the Portuguese Nation") are the community of Jewish ex-conversos whose families initially remained in Spain and Portugal as ostensible New Christians, that is, as Anusim or "forced [converts]".
 Western Sephardim are further sub-divided into an Old World branch and a New World branch.

 Henry Kamen and Joseph Perez estimate that of the total Jewish origin population of Spain at the time of the issuance of the Alhambra Decree, those who chose to remain in Spain represented the majority, up to 300,000 of a total Jewish origin population of 350,000.
 Furthermore, a significant number returned to Spain in the years following the expulsion, on condition of converting to Catholicism, the Crown guaranteeing they could recover their property at the same price at which it was sold.

 Discrimination against this large community of conversos nevertheless remained, and those who secretly practiced the Jewish faith specifically suffered severe episodes of persecution by the Inquisition.
 The last such episode of persecution occurred in the mid-18th century.
 External migrations out of the Iberian peninsula coincided with these episodes of increased persecution by the Inquisition.

 As a result of this discrimination and persecution, a small number of marranos (conversos who secretly still practiced Judaism) later emigrated to more religiously tolerant Old World countries outside the Iberian cultural sphere, such as the Netherlands, Belgium, France, Italy, Germany and England.
 In these lands conversos reverted to Judaism, rejoining the Jewish community sometimes up to the third or even fourth generations after the initial decrees stipulating conversion, expulsion, or death.
 It is these returnees to Judaism that represent Old World Western Sephardim.
-Among this community of Sephardic Jews, the philosopher Baruch de Spinoza was born from a Portuguese Jewish family.
-He was also, famously, expelled from said community over his religious and philosophical views.
+Among this branch of Sephardic Jews, the philosopher Baruch de Spinoza was born in a Jewish family of Portuguese origin that settled in Holland.
+He was also, famously, expelled from the Portuguese community of Amsterdam over his religious and philosophical views.

 New World Western Sephardim, on the other hand, are the descendants of those Jewish-origin New Christian conversos who accompanied the millions of Old Christian Spaniards and Portuguese that emigrated to the Americas.
 More specifically, New World Western Sephardim are those Western Sephardim whose converso ancestors migrated to various of the non-Iberian colonies in the Americas in whose jurisdictions they could return to Judaism.

 New World Western Sephardim are juxtaposed to yet another group of descendants of conversos who settled in the Iberian colonies of the Americas who could not revert to Judaism.
-These comprise the related but distinct group known as Sephardic Bnei Anusim (see the section below).
+These form the related but distinct group known as Sephardic Bnei Anusim (see the section below).